What is mission?

 - Members of the congregation volunteering overseas

-There is a display on the noticeboard near the south door showing details of the projects we currently support.
+There is a display on the noticeboard in the south aisle showing details of the projects we currently support.